content creators discussing UGC usage rights

 UGC content creators filming people sitting around a table

-With the use of UGC gaining momentum, more and more brands are actively paying creators for their content.
+With UGC-style content gaining momentum, more and more brands are actively paying creators for their content.
 These payment agreements differ from influencer partnerships, where brands pay for the content and access to the influencer’s audience.

-Well, because of the many benefits of user-generated content.
+There are many benefits of user-generated-style content.
 As Paula Uccelli, Project Manager at VeraContent, puts it:

 For how long should UGC usage rights be granted?